beetbox/beets/docs/plugins/convert.rst

             speex:
                 command: ffmpeg -i $source -y -acodec speex $dest
                 extension: spx
-            wav:
-                command: ffmpeg -i $source -y -acodec pcm_s16le $dest
+            wav: ffmpeg -i $source -y -acodec pcm_s16le $dest
-                extension: wav

 In this example ``beet convert`` will use the *speex* command by default.
 To convert the audio to `wav`, run ``beet convert -f wav``.
+This will also use the format key (`wav`) as the file extension.

-Each entry in the ``formats`` map consists of a key (the name of the format) as well as the command and the extension.  ``extension`` is the filename extension to be used for newly transcoded files.
+Each entry in the ``formats`` map consists of a key (the name of the format) as well as the command and the possibly the file extension.
-``command`` is the command-line to use to transcode audio.
+``extension`` is the filename extension to be used for newly transcoded files.
+If only the command is given as a string, the file extension defaults to the format’s name. ``command`` is the command-line to use to transcode audio.
 The tokens ``$source`` and ``$dest`` in the command are replaced with the paths to the existing and new file.

 The plugin in comes with default commands for the most common audio
 formats: `mp3`, `alac`, `flac`, `aac`, `opus`, `ogg`, `wmv`.
 For